EKS configuration

 --number-of-broker-nodes 2

-This make take 15 to 30 minutes to complete.
+This may take 15 to 30 minutes to complete.

 Save the value of the ClusterArn key as you need it to perform other actions on your cluster.
 If you forget the cluster ARN, list all the kafka clusters with the following command: